CodeYourFuture/CYF-Workshops/git-day-1/README.md

-In other words, we've not added our local branch on to Github.
+In other words, we've not added our local branch on to the remote fork on Github.

 To do this, we must **push** our branch on to Github.

 **push** means adding local work to a remote Github repository.

-Figure out how to **push** your local branch to the Github repository.
+🔍 Figure out how to **push** your local branch to the Github repository using the Source Control interface in VSCode.